William Henry Daniels

-William Henry Daniels (June 2, 1855 – April 17, 1897) was a judge, lawyer, and businessman of Wailuku, Maui during the Kingdom of Hawaii.
+William Henry Daniels (June 2, 1855 – April 17, 1897) was a Hawaiian judge, lawyer, and businessman of Wailuku, Maui during the Kingdom of Hawaii.
 He was declined reappointment to his office as district magistrate for refusing to take an oath to the Provisional Government of Hawaii and was arrested by the Republic of Hawaii for suspected involvement in the 1895 Counter-Revolution in Hawaii.

+Following his supposed involvement in the Counter-Revolution, Daniels struggled to find employment and to financially support his large family.
+On April 17, 1897, he committed suicide because of his economic troubles and a domestic disagreement with his wife after she had spent all of his wages.
+After paying the workers under his management, Daniels shot himself at his home in Kailua.
+He had placed his pistol in his mouth, with the ball passing through his brain and killing him instantly.

 Early life and family

 William Henry Daniels was born on June 2, 1855, at Wailuku, on the island of Maui, of Native Hawaiian and British descent.
 His father was Henry Wilson Daniels (1817–1879), the English-born circuit judge of Maui, and his mother was the British-Hawaiian Nancy Hannah Kamaekalani Copp (1835–1875), who married Judge Daniels on August 7, 1852 at Hana.
 One of his sisters, Emma Daniels (1857–1906), was the wife of Colonel John Dominis Holt.

 On October 23, 1875, Daniels married Margaret Kalauwalu Kahanu (1863–1920), at Waimea, Hawaii.
 They had ten children.
 Daniels became a successful businessman.
 At one point, he purchased the island of Kahoʻolawe with W. H. Cummings and sold it to C. Sneyd-Kynnersley.
 He was also an investor in the Hawaiian Fruit and Taro Company in Wailuku.